Barrie: Performing arts

 There are two main performing arts venues in the city: the Five Points Theatre, and the Georgian Theatre.
 Originally, the Five Points Theatre was known as The Mady Centre For The Performing Arts, but it was renamed in January 2018.
 It is located in Barrie's downtown at the Five Points intersection and was completed in 2011.
 This modern facility is home to many professional and amateur cultural productions, film screenings, theatrical plays, concerts, dance recitals and other performances.
 It is also the main venue for Theatre by the Bay and the Talk Is Free Theatre Companies.
 The venue features a flexible stage area with lighting and sound for professional theatre, music, dance, and other presentations, an automated riser/seating system with capacity for 120-200 seats and a sprung performance floor.

 The Georgian Theatre is a professional performing arts facility located in Barrie's north end on the campus of Georgian College.
-The theatre features a proscenium stage, sound, lights, fly gallery and seating for 427 on the main level with three pods which can be used to increase the seating capacity to 690.
-The Theatre is used for both theatrical and non-theatrical activity including conferences and seminars.
+The theatre features a proscenium stage, sound, lights, fly gallery and seating for 427 on the main level, with three pods that can be used to increase the seating capacity to 690.
+The Theatre is used both for theatrical and non-theatrical activity, including conferences and seminars.